cervesus/xamarin-docs.de-de/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT5104" />

-### <a name="mt5104-could-not-find-neither-the--nor-the--compiler-please-install-xcode-command-line-tools-component"></a>MT5104: Weder '\*' noch der Compiler '\*' gefunden.
+### <a name="mt5104-could-not-find-neither-the--nor-the--compiler-please-install-xcode-command-line-tools-component"></a>MT5104: Weder der '\*' noch der '\*'-Compiler wurde gefunden.
 Installieren Sie die Xcode-Komponente "Befehlszeilen Tools".

 <!-- 5105 is used by mmp -->